-Our course combines the innovative and hugely popular blended learning format.
+Our education combines the innovative and hugely popular blended learning format.

 The high quality lectures are presented online and can be watched at a time and place convenient to you.
 There is the opportunity to rewind and re-watch the lectures as much as you want.
 You have no travel expenses and no loss of practice income.
 MCQ questions will allow you to gain verifiable ECPD.

 The residential hands on part of the course is highly practical and builds on the online lecture programme developing your clinical skills.

 Practical skills are then developed before proceeding to clinical case support and the development of a clinical case portfolio, providing and the opportunity to progress to diploma level.

 The course is jointly delivered by Dominic Hassall and Robert Adams, two leading Specialists and Implantologists who have taught and published both nationally and internationally on a range of implant topics.

 Between them they have decades of implant experience and are exceptional and inspirational clinicians, teachers and mentors.